learn-co-students/setup-with-environmentalizer-001/README.md

 #Environment Setup

 The wizards at Flatiron Labs made a script to set up your machine for development.
 Checkout the main page [here](https://github.com/flatiron-school/environmentalizer).
-While getting started this is how we will set up our development environment.
+While getting started, this is how we will set up our development environment.

 ## Getting Started
 The first thing you will need to do is install [Xcode](https://developer.apple.com/xcode/) and the command line tools (now a part of Xcode!).
-Once you've done that read ["What you need before you begin"](https://github.com/flatiron-school/environmentalizer#what-you-need-before-you-begin) and make sure you have the information you will need on hand.
-Now that you have done all that lets actually learn what the environmentalizer will do.
+Once you've done that, read ["What you need before you begin"](https://github.com/flatiron-school/environmentalizer#what-you-need-before-you-begin) and make sure you have the information you will need on hand.
+Now that you are ready, lets actually learn what the environmentalizer will do.

 ##What Will the Environmentalizer do?
-Running the environmentalizer will make changes to several areas of your system to prepare it for all the development you are about to do.
+Running the environmentalizer will make changes to your system to prepare it for all the development you are about to do.
 Below you will find the aspects of your computer that will be changed and what those changes will do!

 ###Changes in:
 + [File Directory](#File-Directory)